emqx/emqx-operator/docs/user-guides/getting-started.md

 * Deploy the operator in the Kubernetes cluster
 * Run the project out of the Kubernetes cluster

->Example: Run the Operator in the ACK service in ALiCloud, the LV and Persistence Volume should prepared before deploying.
+>Example: Run the Operator in the ACK service in ALiCloud, the LB and Persistence Volume should prepared before deploying.

 * Register the CustomResourceDefinitions into the Kubernetes Resources.